-- 1. Replace the O-ring.
-The tabs on the O-ring should reach around the chassis and point down. - 2.
-Stretch the O-ring to place it into the retaining pocket at the bottom end of the chassis.

-NOTE When properly assembled, the retainers on the O-ring should align with the slots on the chassis.
-If this is not the case, remove and replace the O-ring until it is aligned with the chassis and completely seated in place around the perimeter.

-- 3. Replace the battery contact seal (if necessary) surrounding the battery contact. - 4.
-Place the main circuit board straight down on top of the chassis.

-NOTE Be sure the battery contact seal protrudes through the chassis and is not pinched under the chassis.

-5. Use the T6 TORX screwdriver to fasten the screws holding the main board to the chassis.
+- 1. Slide on the ground contact (if necessary) on the top corner boss of the chassis. - 2.
+Replace the O-ring.
+The tabs on the O-ring should reach around the chassis and point down. - 3.
+Stretch the O-ring to place it into the retaining pocket at the bottom end of the chassis. - NOTE When properly assembled, the retainers on the O-ring should align with the slots on the chassis.
+If this is not the case, remove and replace the O-ring until it is aligned with the chassis and completely seated in place around the perimeter. - 4.
+Ensure that the antenna nut insulator is correctly replaced by pushing it all the way to the top of the antenna nut. - 5.
+Replace the battery contact seal (if necessary) surrounding the battery contact. - 6.
+Place the main circuit board straight down on top of the chassis. - NOTE Be sure the battery contact seal protrudes through the chassis and is not pinched under the chassis. - 7.
+Use the T6 TORX screwdriver to fasten the screws holding the main board to the chassis.

-6.6 Chassis and Front Cover Reassembly
+7.6 Chassis and Front Cover Reassembly

 - 1. Align the chassis assembly end-to-end with the front cover assembly. - 2.
-Insert the tails of the jumper flex and wire assembly into their respective connectors at the bottom of the front cover. - 3.
-Push down the latches on the connectors to hold the flex circuit to the main board. - 4.
-Slide the volume potentiometer and frequency switch shafts into their respective holes in the front cover. - 5.
-Push the chassis assembly completely into the top of the front cover until it settles in place. - 6.
+Insert the tails of the flex circuits into their respective connectors at the bottom of the front cover. - 3.
+Push down the latches on the connectors to hold the flex circuits to the main board. - 4.
+Slide the volume potentiometer and frequency switch shafts into their respective holes in the front cover.

+- 5. Push the chassis assembly completely into the top of the front cover until it settles in place. - 6.
 Be sure the O-ring is properly seated. - 7.
 Snap the bottom of the chassis into the front cover. - 8.
 Reassemble the knobs, dust cover, antenna, and battery.